xnning/dependent-types-in-haskell/README.md

 Demo code for the talk Dependent Types in Haskell in Hong Kong Functional Programming meetup.

-- Write simple dependently typed programs in Haskell and Idris.
+- How to write dependently typed programs in Haskell and Idris respectively for simple comparison.
-- Introduction to singletons library.
+- A tour of the singletons library.
 - Introduction to Dependent Haskell.